GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/opfor.md

 ![OPFOR HOOAH!!](/images/opfor10.jpg "OPFOR HOOAH!!"){:class="full"}

 OPFOR (**OP**posing **FOR**ce) Battalion is a special unit tasked with emulating enemy tactics for purposes of military training.
-OPFOR Battalion was established by the GSDF in 2018 to conduct direct support operations to the Georgia Army National Guard during pre-deployment preparation and training.
+In 2018, the GSDF established the OPFOR Battalion to conduct direct support operations to the Georgia Army National Guard during pre-deployment preparation and training.
 OPFOR Soldiers learn and execute both traditional and irregular warfare and combat tactics.
 When called upon to conduct training exercises with the Georgia Army National Guard, OPFOR Battalion Soldiers are able to imitate potential enemy tactics at a high level to provide realistic training scenarios for Georgia Army National Guard Soldiers as they prepare for international deployment.

 ![OPFOR doing OPFOR stuff with Blackhawks](/images/opfor5.jpg "OPFOR doing OPFOR stuff with Blackhawks"){:class="full"}